-Measure Purpose Typical Project application Note: Design details to be confirmed in relevant SCWMPs Water treatment Sediment retention ponds (SRPs) Detain runoff flows so that deposition of transported sediment can occur through settlement Primary device to treat run-off from areas of bulk earthworks where the catchment is between 0.3- 5 ha.
-A typical detail is shown in Drawing MMA-DES-ESC-C0-DRG-4001 and 4007.
-Silt fence/ Super silt fence Detain runoff flows so that deposition of transported sediment can occur through settlement Used to treat un-concentrated run-off (or "sheet-flows") from batter slopes or roads, where it is not practical to direct the flow to an SRP or DEB.
-May also be used on the downslope side of work near waterbodies.
+Measure Purpose Typical Project application Note: Design details to be confirmed in relevant SCWMPs Water treatment Sediment retention ponds (SRPs) Detain runoff flows so that deposition of transported sediment can occur through settlement within the SRP Primary device to treat run-off from areas of bulk earthworks where the catchment is between 0.3- 5 ha.
+Unless otherwise approved in a SCWMP, SRPs will have a volume no less than 3 m for every 100 m of contributing catchment and will contain decant pulley systems and a forebay with a minimum volume of 10% of the pond volume.
+A typical detail is shown in Drawing MMA-DES- ESC-C0-DRG-4001 and 4007.
+Silt fence/ Super silt fence Detain runoff flows so that deposition of Used to treat un-concentrated run-off (or "sheet-flows") from batter slopes or roads,

-Table 5.1: Erosion & sediment control tool-box
+Table 5-1: Erosion & sediment structural control tool-box